Information and media literacy

 Prior to the 1990s, the primary focus of information literacy was research skills.
 Media literacy, a study that emerged around the 1970s, traditionally focuses on the analysis and the delivery of information through various forms of media.
+Information literacy, as a skill proposed as early as 1974, centers on an individual's ability to recognize information needs and effectively locate, evaluate, and use information.
 These days, the study of information literacy has been extended to include the study of media literacy in many countries like the UK, Australia and New Zealand.
-The term "information and media literacy" is used by UNESCO to differentiate the combined study from the existing study of information literacy.
 It is also referred to as information and communication technologies (ICT) in the United States.
-Educators such as Gregory Ulmer have also defined the field as electracy.
+Educators such as Gregory Ulmer have also defined the field as electracy.Media literacy is the ability to actively inquire into and think critically about information.
+It includes the ability to understand, evaluate, and create media content, and is an essential skill in today’s information society.
+Livingstone, Van Couvering, and Thumim (2008) described the distinction between media literacy and information literacy: "Media literacy views media as lenses or windows for observing the world and expressing the self, whereas information literacy sees information as a tool for taking action in the world."